Technologicat/mcpyrate/doc/troubleshooting.md

 Your own macros do indeed work; but Python is loading the bytecode, which was macro-expanded during an earlier run.
 Your macros didn't run this time, but the expanded code from the previous run is still there in the bytecode cache (and, since it is up to date, it matches the output the macros would have, were they to run again).

 Force an *mtime* update on your source file (`touch` it, or just save it again in a text editor), so the expander will then run again (seeing that the source file has been modified).

-## Macro expansion time where exactly?

-This is mainly something to keep in mind when developing macros where the macro implementation itself is macro-enabled code (vs. just emitting macro invocations in the output AST).
-Since the [quasiquote system](quasiquotes.md) is built on macros, this includes any macros that use `q`.

-As an example, consider a macro `mymacro`, which uses `q` to define an AST using the quasiquote notation.
-When `mymacro` reaches run time, any macro invocations used as part of its own implementation (such as the `q`) are already long gone.
-On the other hand, the use site of `mymacro` has not yet reached run time - for that use site, it is still macro expansion time.

-Any macros that `mymacro` invokes in its output AST are just data, to be spliced in to the use site.
-By default, they'll expand (run!) after `mymacro` has returned.

-As the old saying goes, *it's always five'o'clock **somewhere***. *There is no global macro expansion time* - the "time" must be considered separately for each source file.

-And if you use [multi-phase compilation](#multi-phase-compilation) (a.k.a. `with phase`), then in a particular source file, each phase will have its own macro-expansion time as well as its own run time.
-For any `k >= 0`, the run time of phase `k + 1` is the macro expansion time of phase `k`.

 ## `step_expansion` is treating the `expands` family of macros as a single step?